-Rob continued to explain the reason for approaching her, describing that God loves and cares for her, which is why He had sent the team to her.
+Rob continued to explain the reason for approaching her, describing how God loved and cared for her, which was why He had sent the team to her.

 The girl’s face turned from caution to a bright-eyed smile.
-“Yes.. yes…yes…” was all she could muster while being speechless with joy.
-It turned out that she had been praying, especially this week, for God to make Himself known to her.
+“Yes... yes…yes…” was all she could muster, speechless with joy.
+It turned out that she had been praying, especially that week, for God to make Himself known to her.
 She revealed the jealousy she had felt for a colleague at work because he could experience the love and peace of God.

 Her colleague encouraged her to keep praying for God to reveal Himself and to grant her the peace that she badly needed.
-“God did that with me, He can do that with you too,” he had said.
-Six days after, Femmie was stopped by Rob and the Riverboat community members.
+“God did that with me; He can do that with you, too,” he had said.
+Six days later, Femmie was stopped by Rob and the Riverboat community members.

 Femmie was led to say a short prayer, accepting Jesus Christ into her life.
 Rob also laid hands on her and prayed a blessing of peace and comfort over her and her family.
 Throughout the conversation, Femmie’s smile was wide and her joy of finally knowing her Lord was infectious.

-There were several other stories that evening testifying of God’s presence and love for his people.
-Many ‘treasures’ were found according to God’s plan and community members could release a word of encouragement, comfort or truth into the lives of others.
-In the coming days, community members look forward to meeting these people on board the Riverboat to have deeper conversations about faith.
+There were several other stories that evening testifying of God’s presence and love for His people.
+Many ‘treasures’ were found according to God’s plan, and community members released words of encouragement, comfort and truth into the lives of others.
+In the following days, community members looked forward to meeting those people on board the Riverboat to have deeper conversations about faith.

-Community member, Esther Haller (Germany), was surprised at her courage to talk with someone randomly on the streets, a girl wearing a green coat.
-She was a Muslim but was receptive to listen to Esther talk about Jesus and eventually accepted prayer.
-“I’m a really shy person and would never have done something like this on my own,” she said.
+Community member Esther Haller (Germany) was surprised at her courage to talk with someone randomly on the streets: a girl wearing a green coat.
+She was a Muslim but listened to Esther talk about Jesus and eventually accepted prayer.
+“I’m a really shy person and would never have done something like this on my own,” Esther said.
 “However, I truly know tonight that it’s not about me but the power of God.
 His strength works in my weakness.”

 Another community member, Flora Man (Singapore), was participating in such a style of prayer walk for the first time.
-She was impressed at how effective prayer walks become when the team first seeks God’s direction and plan.
-“When we ask God for specific ‘clues’, He answers in a specific way.
-I believe this applies to our daily lives too,” she reflected.
+She noted how impressed she was at the effectiveness of prayer walks when the team first sought God’s direction and plan.
+“When we ask God for specific ‘clues,’ He answers in a specific way.
+I believe this applies to our daily lives, too,” she reflected.